POWER FLOATS & SPONGES

 The Dedra DED7767 sits at the centre of this collection — a 710 W direct-drive machine with a 390 mm working face and 110 rpm head speed, weighing approximately 4.3 kg for sustained overhead work on scaffold.
 Around it, seven interchangeable pads fasten via four-point hook-and-loop on the matched mounting disc, taking the same machine through every stage from wet-floating to abrasive preparation.
 Six hand sponges complete the range for the detail zones — reveals, spandrels, narrow infill panels — that a 390 mm disc cannot reach cleanly.

-- Compatible with stocked render systems: the pad and sponge range works with thin-coat silicone render, mineral and cementitious systems supplied across the wider Renders World catalogue.
+- Compatible with stocked render systems: the pad and sponge range works with thin-coat silicone render, mineral, and cementitious systems supplied across the wider Renders World catalogue.

-Identify the stage of the finishing process, read across to the matched tool, and add the matched mounting disc to your order if a fresh four-point Velcro face is needed.
+Identify the stage of the finishing process, read across to the matched tool, and add the mounting disc to your order if a fresh four-point hook-and-loop face is needed.
 Build the kit around the machine plus sponge and plastic pads — extend with abrasive grades only when surface preparation is part of the scope.

 | Your Project Stage | Best Tool | Standout Spec |